art + poetry

 but when they get to know me

-they realise I am more than just my body
+they realize I am more than just my body

 Confined to this body